Weak Transport for Non-Convex Costs and Model-independence in a Fixed-Income Market

-We remark that the construction in Lemma \ref{lem:dual optimizers} is by no means novel, but it is still included for the sake of completeness as the authors are unaware of a fitting reference.
-Shu constructed in an earlier version of \cite{Sh16} a dual optimizer to the corresponding weak transport problem under the assumption that $T$ is strictly increasing, and remarks that the assumption is simply to avoid technicalities.
+Before turning to the description of dual optimizers of \eqref{eq.inf} and \eqref{eq.sup}, we define potential candidates in the subsequent lemma.
+We remark that the construction in Lemma \ref{lem:dual optimizers} is not novel, but is included for the sake of completeness as the authors are unaware of a fitting reference.
+A dual optimizer of the corresponding weak transport problem is constructed in \cite{Sh16a} under the assumption that $T$ is strictly increasing.
+The author remarks that the assumption is simply to avoid technicalities.

 \begin{lemma} Let $\theta \colon \R \to \R$ be convex, $T\colon I \to \R$ a map where $I\subset \R$, $[a,b] = \overline{\text{co}(T(I))}$, and $y_0 \in (a,b)$. \begin{enumerate}[label = (\alph*)] \item Assume that $T$ is nondecreasing and define